Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Background and Related Work

-The limitations of Greenkeeper align well with challenges revealed in the literature of software engineering (SE) bots.
-Wessel et al.~\cite{DBLP:journals/pacmhci/WesselSSWPCG18} find that SE bots on GitHub tend to have interaction problems and provide poor decision making support.
-Erlenhov et al.~\cite{DBLP:conf/sigsoft/ErlenhovN020} clarify the notion of SE bots and identify two major challenges in ``Alex''\footnote{According to Erlenhov et al.~\cite{DBLP:conf/sigsoft/ErlenhovN020}, an Alex bot is an SE bot that autonomously performs simple tasks on behalf of developers (e.g., opening PRs to update dependencies).} bot design: establishing trust and reducing interruption / noise.
-Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21} find that PRs opened by bots have lower merge rate and need longer time to be interacted and merged.
-Two subsequent studies by Wessel et al.~\cite{DBLP:journals/pacmhci/WesselWSG21, 2022ICSE-BotsForPR} qualitatively show that noise is the central challenge in SE bot design but it can be mitigated by certain design strategies and the use of a ``meta-bot.''
+The limitations of Greenkeeper align well with the challenges revealed in the software engineering (SE) bot literature.
+Wessel et al.~\cite{DBLP:journals/pacmhci/WesselSSWPCG18} find that SE bots on GitHub have interaction problems and provide poor decision-making support.
+Erlenhov et al.~\cite{DBLP:conf/sigsoft/ErlenhovN020} identify two major challenges in ``Alex'' bot (i.e., SE bots that autonomously perform simple tasks) design: establishing trust and reducing interruption/noise.
+Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21} find that bot PRs have a lower merge rate and need more time to be interacted with and merged.
+Two subsequent studies by Wessel et al.~\cite{DBLP:journals/pacmhci/WesselWSG21, DBLP:conf/icse/WesselAWCSGS22} qualitatively show that noise is the central challenge in SE bot design but it can be mitigated by certain design strategies and the use of a ``meta-bot.''
+Shihab et al.~\cite{shihab2022present} draw a picture of SE bot technical and socio-economicd challenges.
+Santhanam et al.~\cite{DBLP:journals/peerj-cs/SanthanamHSW22} provide a systematic mapping of the SE bot literature.

-Since the work of Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17}, many other bots for automated dependency updates have emerged, such as Dependabot~\cite{Dependabot} (preview release in May, 2017) and Renovate Bot~\cite{RenovateBot} (first release in January, 2017).
-Greenkeeper itself reaches end-of-life in June, 2020 and its team merged with Synk Bot~\cite{SynkBot}.
-All these bots are widely used: according to Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21}, they opened the vast majority of bot PRs on GitHub (six out of top seven).
+Since Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17}, many other bots have emerged for automating dependency updates, such as Dependabot~\cite{Dependabot} (preview release in May 2017) and Renovate Bot~\cite{RenovateBot} (first release in January 2017).
+Greenkeeper itself reaches end-of-life in June 2020 and its team merged with Synk Bot~\cite{SynkBot}.
+All these bots are widely used: according to Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21}, they opened the vast majority of bot PRs on GitHub (six out of the top seven).
 The top two are occupied by Dependabot~\cite{Dependabot} and Dependabot Preview~\cite{DependabotPreview} with $\sim$3 million PRs and $\sim$1.2 million PRs, respectively.
-However, the effectiveness of these bots in overcoming the two limitations identified by Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} remain unknown.
+Erlenhov et al.~\cite{DBLP:journals/peerj-cs/ErlenhovNL22} find that under a strict SE bot definition, almost all bots in an existing bot commit dataset~\cite{DBLP:conf/msr/DeyMPFVFM20} are dependency management bots and they are frequently adopted, discarded, switched, and even simultaneously used by GitHub projects, indicating a fierce competition among them.